 Service availability/transit access is described as follows by FTA Circular 4702.1B: Service availability is a general measure of the distribution of routes within a transit provider's service area.
 For example, a transit provider might set a service standard to distribute routes such that a specified percentage of all residents in the service area are within a one-quarter mile walk of bus service or a one-half mile walk of rail service.
 A standard might also indicate the maximum distance between stops or stations.
 These measures related to coverage and stop/station distances might also vary by population density.
-For example, in more densely populated areas, the standard for bus stop distance might be a shorter distance than it would be in less densely populated areas, and the percentage of the total populated areas than it would be in less densely populated areas.
+For example, in more densely populated areas, the standard for bus stop distance might be a shorter distance than it would be in less densely populated areas, and the percentage of the total population within a one-quarter mile walk of routes or lines might be higher in more densely populated areas than it would be in less densely populated areas.
 Commuter rail service or passenger ferry service availability standards might include a threshold of residents within a certain driving distance as well as within walking distance of the stations or access to the terminal.

 RVTD measures service availability using the Transit Boardings Estimation and Simulation Tool (TBEST).
 TBEST features a Title IV toolset which includes a series of 'service availability' reports.
-RVTD's transit network was built into the TBEST modeling environment, which includes Census 2010 and American Community Survey 5 -year estimates projected to 2013.
+RVTD's transit network was built into the TBEST modeling environment, which includes Census 2010 and American Community Survey 5 -year estimates projected to 2020.

 The RVTD District Boundaries serve as the primary analysis area.
 RVTD also defined a market capture distance of .25 miles around each route, which serves as the secondary boundary for the analysis.
-Exhibits 4 and 5 below show the composition of minority population and low income households within the boundaries.
+Exhibits 4 and 5 below show the composition of minority population and low-income households within the boundaries.